“We

 mercy, made us alive with Christ even when we were dead in transgressions--it is by grace you

 have been saved.
-And God raised us up with Christ
+And God raised us up with

-the coming ages he might show the incomparable riches of his grace, expressed
+order that in the coming ages he might show the incomparable riches of his grace, expressed

 in his kindness to us in Christ Jesus.
 For